dimkr/nss-tls/README.md

 When nss-tls is configured like this, it pseudo-randomly chooses one of the servers, for each name lookup.
 The pseudo-random choice of the server is deterministic: if the same domain is resolved twice (e.g. for its IPv4 and IPv6 addresses, respectively), nss-tlsd will use the same DoH server for both queries.
 If nss-tlsd is restarted, it will keep using the same DoH server to resolve that domain.
 This contributes to privacy, since every DoH server sees only a portion of the user's browsing history.

-Previously, nss-tls was limited to a single server, specified using the now deprecated "resolver" build option.

 ## DoH Without Fallback to DNS

 To use nss-tls for name resolving, without falling back to DNS if resolving fails, build nss-tls with DoH servers specified using their addresses, e.g.: